kinkeadian25/ian-kinkead-portfolio-blog/content/reena-craftinginterpsintro.md

 I am just so thrilled to be reading this book!
 Now that I am done with school, I can finally embark on this journey that I decided I needed to accomplish after my first Console.WriteLine("Hello World") when I decided to teach myself C#.
 Now that I have the intro done, it is time to start creating Lox first as jlox with Java, and then clox with C!

-Once I have completed this book, I am going to buy a couple more and use them along the way to help me build my first language without any real guidance, **Reena**!
+Once I have completed this book, I am going to buy a couple more and use them along the way to help me build my first language without any sort of tutorial, **Reena**!